Viewdesic/viewScroller.js/README.md

 ###IMPORTANT!
 **If you want to make any modification in js/css files remember to kept intact all copyright comments.**

 **If you minify js/css files remember to put copyright information at the begining of these files.**

-All images are my property and can't be use outside this project.